BinaryBuffalo/CandystoreRIP/README.md

-Here is the raw Markdown text for your README.
-You can copy the text below and paste it directly into your README.md file on GitHub.

-ARTIC Candy Store Copy
 ARTIC Candy Store Copy is a front-end web project designed to replicate a modern, responsive e-commerce interface for a candy shop.
 This project focuses on clean design, fluid layouts, and vanilla JavaScript functionality without relying on heavy frameworks.

 🚀 Live Demo & Concept